16-03-02 -- Summary Of Essay Three Part Two: Abstraction -- Or Science On the Cheap

 "Thought proceeding from the concrete to the abstract -- provided it is correct (NB)… -- does not get away from the truth but comes closer to it.
 The abstraction of matter, the law of nature, the abstraction of value, etc., in short all scientific (correct, serious, not absurd) abstractions reflect nature more deeply, truly and completely."
 [Lenin (1961), p.171.
 Emphases in the original.]

-The only way to avoid this Idealist conclusion would involve, it seems, a denial that abstractions actually reflect anything in nature, but which dialectician will admit that?
+The only way to avoid that Idealist conclusion would involve, it seems, a denial that abstractions actually reflect anything in nature, but which dialectician is prepared to admit that?

 Anyway, what exactly do they help reflect?
-The usual answer given is that they reflect general, or essential, features of the world.
+The usual answer given is that they reflect general, or essential, features of objects and processes in the world.

-There are two problems with this response.
+There are two problems with that response.
 The first is that these abstractions have to be imposed on nature.
-The second is that this approach to abstract knowledge in fact destroys the capacity language has for expressing anything, true or false, particular or general.
+The second is that this approach to abstract knowledge in fact destroys the capacity language has for expressing anything, true or false, particular or general, about anything in the world, or even in us.
 I will deal with each of these in turn:

-As ancient mystics pictured things, the 'inner microcosm' (the 'mind') is supposed to reflect the 'outer macrocosm' (nature, or, 'God's Mind') -- or, as they put it: "As above, so below".
-In its more modern incarnation -- that is, in DM -- abstractions reflect "essences" that supposedly exist in nature: as outside, so inside.
-But, again, what exactly are these "essences" if they don't actually exist, but are still somehow reckoned to be the alleged referents of these equally puzzling abstractions?
+As ancient mystics pictured things, the 'inner microcosm' (the 'mind') is supposed to reflect the 'outer macrocosm' (i.e., nature, or, in many cases, 'God's Mind') -- as they put it: "As above, so below".
+In its more modern incarnation -- in DM -- abstractions reflect "essences" that allegedly exist in nature: as outside, so inside.
+But, again, what exactly are these "essences" if they don't actually exist, but are still somehow reckoned to be the supposed referents of these equally puzzling abstractions?

 [DM = Dialectical Materialism.]

-Once more, the fact that this quandary is insoluble is no big surprise given its origin in Mystical Idealism and given the influence Hermetic ideas in the end had on Hegel.
+Once more, the fact that this quandary is insoluble is no big surprise given its origin in Mystical Idealism and given the profound influence Hermetic ideas had on Hegel.
 No surprise either that, according to Lenin, each and every proposition is capable of reflecting the dialectical structure of the entire universe.
-As noted above, this could only happen if nature were in some way linguistic, or Mind-like, and the sentential 'microcosm' that was examined in detail in Essay Three Part One (i.e., "John is a man") is indeed able to reflect the entire macrocosm, as Lenin supposed -- that is, in this case, the "eternal development of the world", at least in Lenin's scheme of things (Lenin (1961), pp.110, 359).
+As noted above, this could only happen if nature were in some way linguistic, or Mind-like, and the sentential 'microcosm' that was examined in detail in Essay Three Part One (i.e., "John is a man") is indeed able to reflect the entire macrocosm -- again, as Lenin asserted; that is, in this case, the "eternal development of the world", (Lenin (1961), pp.110, 359).

-Unfortunately, however, Lenin unwisely let slip where he obtained these dubious ideas; he informed his readers that Hegel had "divined" these mysteries into existence, perhaps not noticing the significance of that particular dialectical gaffe:
+Unfortunately, however, Lenin unwisely let slip where he obtained these dubious ideas; he informed his readers that, far from deriving them from science, he had obtained from that mega-Idealist Hegel, who had very kindly had "divined" them (i.e., "dreamt them up"), perhaps not noticing the significance of that dialectical gaffe:

 "Hegel brilliantly divined the dialectics of things (phenomena, the world, nature) in the dialectics of concepts….
 This aphorism should be expressed more popularly, without the word dialectics: approximately as follows: In the alternation, reciprocal dependence of all notions, in the identity of their opposites, in the transitions of one notion into another, in the eternal change, movement of notions, Hegel brilliantly divined precisely this relation of things to nature….
 [W]hat constitutes dialectics?….
 [M]utual dependence of notions all without exception….
 Every notion occurs in a certain relation, in a certain connection with all the others."
 [Lenin (1961), pp.196-97.
 Emphases in the original.]

-So, DM has arisen, not from a careful or from a scientific study of the world, but from Hegel's powers of divination.
+So, DM has arisen, not from a careful scientific study of the world, but from Hegel's powers of divination.

 Small wonder then that DM-fans struggle to tell us with what it is that their 'abstractions' actually correspond.